 Developing Comprehensive Instructional Programs for Children with Autism Using the ABLLS®-R

-This workshop is designed both for parents, educators and program administrators who have had previous experience using the ABLLS®-R or those who wish to further develop their skills in determining learning priorities and establishing a comprehensive set of educational objectives for study.
+This workshop is designed both for parents, educators and program administrators who have had previous experience using the ABLLS®-R or those who wish to further develop their skills in determining learning priorities and establishing a comprehensive set of educational objectives for students.

 Developing Language-Based ABA/VB Classrooms